IncredibleProgress/Sweetheart/README.md

 #### Maintenance & security are the 1st concerns

-Maintenance and security topics are underlayed into Sweetheart.
+Maintenance and security topics are integrated within Sweetheart.
 You don't need really to care about it, just be trained enough, use provided reference documents, and be aware for adopting some good habits, e.g. testing your apps.
-This allows you making coding efficiently being focused on your buisiness topics only.
+This allows you making coding efficiently being focused on your business topics only.
 The rest is a matter for experts working hard for providing Sweetheart!

 #### Open-source dependencies strategy is included

-Sweetheart manages dependencies and sourcing, making most relevant choices for firstly building the buisiness apps you need, and secondly processing data without technical limitations, AI area included.
-Dependencies can be splitted in 3 separated categories of open-source solutions as follow.
+Sweetheart manages dependencies and sourcing, making most relevant choices for firstly building the business apps you need, and secondly processing data without technical limitations, AI area included.
+Dependencies can be split in 3 separated categories of open-source solutions as follow.

 ##### 1/ Rely on most valuable open-source technologies
-###### Ubuntu Server - Nginx - Postgres - Rust - Python
+###### e.g. Ubuntu Server - Vault - Postgres - Rust - Python - Typescript

   - most adopted, observed, and studied technologies
   - major technologies, managed by top-rated organizations
   - clear objectives and strategy, advisable for long-term solutions

 ##### 2/ Use highly valuable open-source solutions
-###### Typescript - React - TailwindCss - Pydantic - Pandas ...
+###### e.g. Caddy - React - JSX - TailwindCss - Pydantic - Pandas ...

   - widely adopted, observed, and studied libraries
   - recognized solutions, managed by established organizations
   - predictable objectives and strategy, advisable for middle-term solutions at least

 ##### 3/ Integrate some of the most brillant open-source initiatives
-###### NginxUnit - SolidJS - RethinkDB
+###### e.g. NginxUnit - Gel/EdgeDB - SolidJS

   - innovative, breaking, and emerging ideas
   - superlative design and code quality